Sealand Youth Training Center Fire: Aftermath

 Sealand owner Park Jae Chun and six Hwasung council members were charged with involuntary manslaughter and violation of building laws, in addition to bribery charges.
 Park was also charged with bribing council officials in order to get the necessary clearance to build and operate the center.
 He was also alleged to have paid a construction designer 14 million won (c. $14,000 U.S.) in order to borrow his construction license.
 Four architects and builders were also arrested.

 Thirty-five-year-old Chun Kyong-ja, the head of the Somang Kindergarten in Seoul, along with her husband and another teacher, were also arrested and charged with involuntary homicide for their role in the children's deaths.
 Rather than overseeing their charges in room 301, they were elsewhere, drinking.
 Reports differ as to whether they were in another room or outside the building.

-Aftermath
+Public reactions

 The deaths led to a public outcry for greater enforcement of safety standards.